Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Results and Discussion

-The performance metrics used for comparisons are: \begin{itemize} \item Node-hrs $\Rightarrow$ Execution time (in hours) $\times$ the number of nodes taken in the best scaling regime.
-It gives a measure of computational efficiency on CPUs. \item GPU-hrs $\Rightarrow$ Execution time (in hours) $\times$ the number of GPUs taken in the best scaling regime.
-It gives a measure of computational efficiency on GPUs. \item Minimum walltime $\Rightarrow$ Least possible time for the job execution using as many resources as possible.
-It is a measure of scaling efficiency of the implementation. \item Energy consumption $\Rightarrow$ Upper bound of the energy required by the job in kWh to run it on the supercomputer.
-Indicative of the rupee cost required for the calculations on the supercomputer.
-For the energy consumption calculation we used the Thermal Design Power (TDP) ratings for both CPUs and GPUs. \end{itemize}
+We now list performance metrics used for our comparative study in this work: \begin{itemize} \item CPU Node-hrs $\Rightarrow$ Execution time (in hours) $\times$ the number of nodes (chosen in the good scaling regime).
+It gives a measure of computational efficiency on CPUs. \item GPU-hrs $\Rightarrow$ Execution time (in hours) $\times$ the number of GPUs (chosen in the good scaling regime).
+It gives a measure of computational efficiency on GPUs. \item Minimum wall time $\Rightarrow$ Least possible time obtained using as many resources (CPUs/GPUs) as possible.
+It is a measure of the scaling efficiency of the implementation. \item Energy consumption $\Rightarrow$ Upper bound of power consumption in kWh for executing a given algorithm on CPUs/GPUs.
+Indicative of the dollar cost required for the calculations on the supercomputer.
+For the energy consumption calculation, we used the Thermal Design Power (TDP) ratings for both CPUs and GPUs. \end{itemize}